sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A first-person POV shot.
+- A first-person POV shot, as if through the character’s eyes.

 - A first-person POV shot where the scene is viewed from the character’s perspective.